Breakfast Briefing, 1.6.2017: Toyota swings back after Trump tweet

 New this morning from PRWeek: Why Detroit?
 Jim Ketai, CEO of real-estate company Bedrock, explains why he anchored his firm in the Motor City and what it’s doing to revitalize the urban center.
 Financial Times U.S. managing editor Gillian Tett explains how her newsroom stacks up against other global competitors and discusses covering politics in the age of Trump.

 Keep one eye on Friday morning…the final jobs report of Barack Obama’s presidency from the Bureau of Labor and Statistics.
 Analysts told The Wall Street Journal they expect the unemployment rate for December at 4.7% with 183,000 jobs added.
+Update: The U.S. economy added 156,000 jobs last month, and the unemployment rate moved up slightly to 4.7%.

+The big news in the jobs report: Wage growth.
+Average hourly earnings up 2.9% from year earlier. pic.twitter.com/I4Unp37ASe— Ben Casselman (@bencasselman) January 6, 2017

 And tonight…Megyn Kelly’s last show on Fox News Channel is set to air at 9 pm EST, and it’ll include an emotional send-off, according to reports.
 Kelly will get her own daily afternoon show on NBC later this year, as well as a Sunday TV newsmagazine.